-One of the most famous La Jolla beaches is no doubt Windansea Beach, but you might only be familiar with it if you live here or surf.
+One of the most famous La Jolla beaches is no doubt Windansea Beach, but you might only be familiar with it if you live in La Jolla like I do or surf.
 While very much a local’s spot surrounded by multi-million-dollar homes, it’s famous for a rough break, historic Surf Shack, and storied past.

 There is a lot to know about Windansea Beach La Jolla before you go, which is the entire point of this post.